codata/drum-constants/nist/README.md

 ### NIST identifiers

-NIST uses its own unique indentifiers for the fundemantal constants (a few letters and numbers), which you can be seen in the web pages URL and other places (e.g. `alpha particle mass` is `mal`).
+NIST uses its own unique identifiers for the fundemantal constants (a few letters and numbers), which you can be seen in the web pages URL and other places (e.g. `alpha particle mass` is `mal`).
 These identifiers are unfortunately not formally maintained and published, nor present in the published allascii files.
 They also do not have documented crosswalks to other widely used ontologies such as QUDT .